 The metered data is delivered in a format that is compatible with the data collection system.

-The energy display is accessible to building operation and management personnel.
+The energy display is in a location with access to building operation and management personnel.

 The energy display meets code requirements regarding views required in Section C409.4.3.
 The display shows energy data in identical units (e.g., kWh).